 Table 1 Classification scheme of South African Estuaries with typical examples - modified from Whitfield (2005).
 The salt content or salinity of freshwater is around zero and that of seawater, 35.
-Hypersaline conditions refer to salinity values that exceed 35 Table 2 Summary of national, provincial and local policies which affect water quality and quantity in estuaries in general, land use, development and resource use in the estuarine environment Table 3 Examples of goods and services provided by estuaries9 Table 4 Chronology of changes/impacts on the Seekoei Estuary.
+Hypersaline conditions refer to salinity values that exceed 35 Table 2 Summary of national, provincial and local policies which affect water quality and quantity in estuaries in general, land use, development and resource use in the estuarine environment Table 3 Examples of goods and services provided by estuaries9 Table 4 Vehicle and pedestrian counts conducted on two occasions in 2017 by the Paradise Beach Neighbourhood Watch.
+Two stations were monitored: those vehicles/pedestrians crossing the causeway and those using the alternate gravel loop road.
+Counts were done for 12 hrs from 6 am to 6 pm on Wednesday 24 October and Thursday 15 November 2017.
+Note that these were mid-week counts and not during any holiday period.
+On the first occasion (24 October) rain fell for the entire 12-hr monitoring period Table 5 Chronology of changes/impacts on the Seekoei Estuary.
 Data gleaned from Survey maps.
-Table 5 The number of readings to determine average berm height (Sample size) done each year between 2010 and 2015 inclusive.
-Maximum number of readings would be 120 if a survey of the 10 fixed points across the berm (East - West) was done every month Table 6 The Estuarine Health Index scores allocated to different components of the Seekoei Estuary under present-day conditions.
+Table 6 The number of readings to determine average berm height (Sample size) done each year between 2010 and 2015 inclusive.
+Maximum number of readings would be 120 if a survey of the 10 fixed points across the berm (East - West) was done every month Table 7 The Estuarine Health Index scores allocated to different components of the Seekoei Estuary under present-day conditions.
 Note that a Habitat Health Score and Biotic Health Score are determined separately.
-The average of the two provides the overall Health score and category shown in Table 7 Table 7 Estuarine Health Index Scores are determined and these scores define the Ecological Management category.
+The average of the two provides the overall Health score and category shown in Table 7 Table 8 Estuarine Health Index Scores are determined and these scores define the Ecological Management category.
 The lower the EHI Score, the more degraded the estuary.
-In the case of the Seekoei, modifications largely responsible for the Category D status are noted in Section 6.8 Table 8 Summarized information on key abiotic variables that impact the structure and functioning of the Seekoei Estuary.
+In the case of the Seekoei, modifications largely responsible for the Category D status are noted in Section 6.8 Table 9 Summarized information on key abiotic variables that impact the structure and functioning of the Seekoei Estuary.
 The hydrological information is fundamental to our understanding of how the estuary functioned under the Natural State.
 Present state can then be compared to our understanding of the Natural State and allows scientists to gauge how other variables (e.g. changes in mouth behavior, saltmarsh plant response etc.) are likely to change.
-Hydrological information is generated from simulated runoff data over 73 years (DWA 2010) Table 9 Little abiotic data are available on the Seekoei Estuary, but the following information suggests that salinity fluctuates widely, depending on river runoff Table 10 Present and past habitat area for the Seekoei Estuary within the 5 m EFZ. indicates that these habitats were included in the open water as they were submerged at the time of sampling Table 11 Average number of birds identified and counted during summer and winter CWAC counts between 1995 and 2013, and maximum from that period.
+Hydrological information is generated from simulated runoff data over 73 years (DWA 2010) Table 10 Little abiotic data are available on the Seekoei Estuary, but the following information suggests that salinity fluctuates widely, depending on river runoff Table 11 Present and past habitat area for the Seekoei Estuary within the 5 m EFZ. indicates that these habitats were included in the open water as they were submerged at the time of sampling Table 12 Average number of birds identified and counted during Summer and Winter CWAC counts between 1995 and 2013, and maximum from that period.
 Winter bird counts from 2013 are in bold